devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - AWS Config provides AWS managed rules, which are predefined, customizable rules that AWS Config uses to evaluate whether your AWS resources comply with common best practices.
 - You can use AWS Config data aggegator (resource type that collects AWS Config data from multiple source accounts and regions) to montior the compliance of your AWS organizations, IAM, etc, and EventBridge and SNS to send alerts when changes are detected.
+- With Config, you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines.

 ### AWS Control Tower